Bhaswar Chatterjee

-Bhaswar Chattopadhyay or Bhaswar Chatterjee (born 8 March 1975) is a Bengali film and television actor.
+Bhaswar Chatterjee (born 8 March 1975) is a Bengali film and television actor.
 He attended high school at South Point School and graduated in bioscience from Asutosh College.
 Before getting his first job in GlaxoSmithKline Pharmaceuticals in 1996, he obtained a diploma in marketing and sales management from Bharatiya Vidya Bhavan.

 In 1998, his first appearance on television was in Jaltaranga followed by Bishnu Pal Chowdhury's Kanakanjali.
 Chatterjee established himself in the Bollywood industry with The Legend of Bhagat Singh in 2002 by playing Batukeshwar Dutt, and with the daily soap Janmobhumi in 2003.
-As of 2020, he has appeared in 57 daily soaps and a total of 111 serials in the Bengali language.
+As of 2020, he has appeared in 125 daily soaps and a total of 111 serials in the Bengali language.

 He was a member of Indian censor board from 2014 to 2017.

+Bhaswar is a writer too,till date he has 14 novels to his credit.Some of the best sellers are Onyo Upotyaka,Maharani Didda,Shrikanto Manjiler Rahasya,Kacher Swargo for which he was awarded Samaresh Majumdar Sahitya Samman in 2025.

 Early life

 He was a student of South Point School for his high school years, and graduated in bioscience from Asutosh College.
 Before getting his first job in GlaxoSmithKline Pharmaceuticals in 1996, he obtained a diploma in marketing and sales management from Bharatiya Vidya Bhavan.